AK-74: AKS-74U

 In 1973, a design competition (codenamed "Modern"—Модерн) was started for the adoption of a fully automatic carbine.

 Soviet planners drew from the unsolicited design AO-46 built in 1969 by Peter Andreevich Tkachev, which weighed only 1.9 kg.
 The TTT specifications required a weight no greater than 2.2 kg, a length of 75 cm/45 cm with the stock unfolded/folded, and an effective firing range of 500 m.
-The competition was joined by designs of M.T.
-Kalashnikov (PP1), I.Y.
-Stechkin (TKB-0116), S.G.
-Simonov (AG-043), A.S.
-Konstantinov (AEK-958), and Yevgeny Dragunov (who called his model "MA").
+The competition was joined by designs of Mikhail Kalashnikov (PP1), Igor Stechkin (TKB-0116), S. G. Simonov (AG-043), A. S. Konstantinov (AEK-958), and Yevgeny Dragunov (who called his model "MA").
 Kalashnikov also presented an additional design (A1-75) which differed from PP1 by having a modified muzzle for flash and noise suppression.

 In 1977, the GRAU decided to adopt Kalashnikov's model, which was largely a shortened AKS-74, because its performance was no worse than the competition, and promised significant production cost savings by utilizing existing equipment for the AK-74 line.
 A final round of large scale testing with Kalashnikov's model was performed by airborne divisions in the Transcaucasian Military District in March 1977.
 The AKS-74U ("U"—Russian: укороченный; Ukorochenniy, or "shortened") was officially adopted in 1979, and given the official, but seldom used GRAU designation 6P26.
-In 1993 production stopped.
+Production stopped in 1993.